History of the Japan-US Baseball Series - 90 Years of Exchange and Competition

 Books about Japanese players' MLB challenges are also informative

-Modern Japan-US Baseball Exchange and New Forms
+Japan-US Baseball Exchange Since the 2010s and New Forms

 Since the 2010s, Japan-US baseball has evolved from the traditional series format into diverse forms of exchange.
 In 2014 and 2018, MLB All-Star teams visited Japan for games against Samurai Japan.
 These events attracted attention as valuable opportunities for top players from both countries to face each other directly, while offering exhibition-style appeal different from the WBC.
 Additionally, the MLB Opening Series hosting official MLB games in Japan has become established as a new form of exchange.
 In 2019, the Mariners vs. Athletics opening series was held at Tokyo Dome, also becoming historically significant as Ichiro's retirement games.
 Looking at the history of Japan-US baseball from a bird's eye view, it is the story of Japanese baseball's growth itself.
-The 90-year trajectory from the overwhelming pre-war skill gap through post-war technical absorption, the reversal of power dynamics, and the current equal partnership reflects the process by which NPB developed into one of the world's premier professional baseball leagues.
+The 90-year trajectory from the overwhelming pre-war skill gap through post-war technical absorption, the reversal of power dynamics, and the equal partnership established by the 2010s reflects the process by which NPB developed into one of the world's premier professional baseball leagues.